 \subsection{The non-relativisitic quantum measurement problem}

-There is a long standing fundamental question at the heart of non-relativistic quantum mechanics, commonly dubbed \textit{The Quantum Measurement Problem}: How are we to understand/model the measurement process which connects the quantum states in our laboratories to a string of classical data constituting the outcomes of each single-shot measurement?
+There is a long-standing fundamental question at the heart of nonrelativistic quantum mechanics, commonly dubbed \textit{The Quantum Measurement Problem}: How are we to understand/model the measurement process which connects the quantum states in our laboratories to a string of classical data constituting the outcomes of each single-shot measurement?

-It is important to differentiate two different aspects to the question, one pragmatic and one philosophical.
-The pragmatic question centers around how this measurement process (which goes from quantum probability distributions to definite outcomes of single-shot experiments) should be \textit{modelled} mathematically.
+It is important to differentiate two aspects to the question, one pragmatic and one philosophical.
+The pragmatic question centers around how this measurement process (which goes from quantum probability distributions to definite outcomes of single-shot experiments) should be \textit{modeled} mathematically.
 By contrast, the philosophical question centers around how this measurement process should be \textit{understood}/\textit{interpreted}.
 There is a wide variety of approaches to dealing with the philosophical aspect of the measurement problem, see \cite{sep-qt-issues} and references therein.
 However, a discussion of these is far outside of the scope of this paper.
-Our focus here is on the pragmatic modelling question.
+Our focus here is on the pragmatic modeling question.

-Fortunately, in the non-relativistic setting there is little disagreement about the pragmatic portion of the quantum measurement problem.
-We all more-or-less agree about the relevant principles/notions: Born's rule~\cite{Ballentine}, L\"uders rule~\cite{Luders}, projector valued measurements (PVMs), positive operator-valued measurements (POVMs), non-selective measurements, post-selective measurements, etc. Moreover, we more-or-less agree as to when and how they are to be applied.
-As a result, it is widely agreed how these rules are to be applied in a non-relativistic context to arrive at the probabilities of post-measurement outcomes.
-These methods of modelling non-relativistic quantum measurements have been proven accurate enough by more than a century of experiments.
+Fortunately, in the nonrelativistic setting there is little disagreement about the pragmatic portion of the quantum measurement problem.
+We all agree about the relevant principles/notions: Born's rule~\cite{Ballentine}, L\"uders rule~\cite{Luders}, projector valued measurements (PVMs), positive operator-valued measurements (POVMs), nonselective measurements, postselective measurements, etc. Moreover, we all agree as to when and how they are to be applied.
+As a result, it is widely agreed how these rules are to be applied in a nonrelativistic context to arrive at the probabilities of postmeasurement outcomes.
+These methods of modeling nonrelativistic quantum measurements have been proven accurate enough by more than a century of experiments.
 Where there is disagreement about the quantum measurement problem, it is on the philosophical side, about what is \textit{really} going on here behind the scenes, so to speak.